 Chicken hotpot with lemon basil leaves

-Lemon basil leaves are also known as hoary basil, Thai lemon basil, or Lao basil, with a stronger smell than purple perilla, and are often grown in sandy soils in the Central region.
+chicken hot potLemon basil leaves are also known as hoary basil, Thai lemon basil, or Lao basil.
+They have a stronger aroma than purple perilla and are often grown in sandy soils in the Central region.
 People use perilla leaves to prepare many dishes, including chicken hotpot.
-Currently, chicken hotpot with lemon basil leaves is popular everywhere and the “holy land” is Da Lat.
+Currently, chicken hotpot with lemon basil leaves is popular across the country, and Da Lat is the “holy land.”

 Grilled rice paper

-What’s to buy as gift?
+What’s to buy as a gift?

-In particular, after the province’s merger, the province has more specialties from the sea, notably dried squid, dried shrimp, dried fish, fish sauce… contributing to making your trip to explore Lam Dong more meaningful.
+In particular, after the province’s merger, the province has more specialties from the sea, notably dried squid, dried shrimp, dried fish, fish sauce, contributing to making your trip to explore Lam Dong more meaningful.

 Source: collected by An